 So the trick is to do some things that enhance the olive drab base color, give it a bit of a faced look, still “read” as olive drab to the eye, and hold up to later weathering.
 Thus the task is to use lighter and lighter versions of olive drab.
 Finding a good modulation set will help with this, but the same colors can be mixed. having some yellow, beige, and white can help alter the base color to keep it looking suitably “olive”.
 Sticking to the warmer colors also helps retain the green look, and avoids the pea green look.

 If you enjoy my YouTube videos, why not sign up for Patreon?
 You’ll get access to YouTube videos in advance and ad-free.
 Additionally, you’ll get more videos each week, exclusive to Patreon.
-I release vlogs each week, and also have ongoing Patreon Exclusive Builds.
+I release vlogs, Patreon Bonus Content, including Patreon Exclusive Builds.
+The Patreon content covers not only Warhammer 40K, but Ma.
+K, Gunpla, Star Wars, and much more.
 Additionally, you’ll receive a Newsletter update about upcoming projects twice a month, and see my schedule in advance.
-That’s almost 100 more videos per year, and continual newsletters.
+You’ll get more videos per year, and continual newsletters.
 Plus we can keep in contact through direct messages on Patreon.
 All for $5 per month!

 So please consider supporting me and this channel!
 My family and I would be grateful!

 Be sure and subscribe to my YouTube channel so you can keep up with future video releases!